 You could have received a payment reminder for many reasons.
 For example, you have more than one subscription, or your credit card expired and could not be charged.

 Learn more about why you received a payment reminder.

 Occasionally, a web browser conflicts with our accounts page.
 Try using a different browser to edit your credit card information.
 Also, you cannot update your credit card information on the renewal or billing date.

 Learn more about why you can't update your credit card information and how to fix it.

 Plans and membership

 You can install your Adobe app on up to two computers.
 If you want to install it on a third computer, you'll need to deactivate it on one of your previous machines.
-See On how many computers can I install my apps.
+Learn how many computers can you install your apps on.

 Profile, ID, and password

 Access your Adobe ID account online, and sign in with your Adobe ID (your email address) and password.

 If you have a Creative Cloud account, you can also access your account via the Creative Cloud desktop app.